 So I decided to give my chipped pepper grinder a quick and easy makeover.
 I used leftover paint that I made into DIY chalk paint using this Calcium Carbonate Powder chalk paint recipe.

-How to Paint a Pepper Grinder or a Small Object Using Chalk Paint
+How to Paint a Small Object Using Chalk Paint

 I had it made over in an afternoon.